fitnr/svgis/README.md

 #### --no-viewbox

 By default, SVGIS uses a viewbox.
-If you have a problem opening the created svg file, try the '--no-viewbox' option, which will create an svg where the contents are translated into the frame
+If you have a problem opening the created svg file in your drawing program (e.g. Adobe Illustrator), try the '--no-viewbox' option, which will create an svg where the contents are translated into the frame.

 ````bash
 svgis draw --no-viewbox in.shp -o out.svg